jmecki/AMOCcollapse/README.md

 ## Setup

 The analysis was done using python scripts and notebooks.
 The python environment provided (`environment.yml`) contains the python packages needed and maybe a few extra.
-Once installed to compute the ocean heat transports (others are also computed at the same time as running the script).
+Once installed to compute the ocean heat transports (other transports are also computed at the same time as running the script, but not used in this study).
 In order to make use of these scripts `transportsComp/CMIPinformation.py` needs to have the directories and search scripts altered to match the directory setup you are using.
 The EN4 scripts and downloadCMIP will also require some edits to match your directory structure.

 ## EN4 mixed layer depth: